jameesy/Rossy-Croad/README.md

 Rossy Croad
 ===============================
-A budget version of Crossy Road.
+A budget, less awesome version of Crossy Road.
 Created as the project for the Object Orientated Programming section of the Google/Udacity scholarship.